ChristianNorby/ChristianNorby/README.md

 ## Welcome to my GitHub!
 I'm a data analyst with a passion for transforming raw data into meaningful insights that drive decision-making.
-I specialize in data cleaning, analysis, visualization, and automation using tools like **SQL, Python,Power BI, and Excel**.
+I specialize in data cleaning, analysis, visualization, and automation using tools like **SQL,Power BI, and Excel**.

 <!--
 **ChristianNorby/ChristianNorby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.